 Chip Key Replacement

 The only way to properly duplicate or replace such a key is by hiring a locksmith.
 If you are in Pittsburgh, PA, Bar’s Locksmith is the place to visit.
-We have experienced locksmiths who have spent years assisting customers in the area with their transponder keys, key fobs and regular chip keys.
+We have experienced technicians who have spent years assisting customers in the area with their transponder keys, key fobs and regular chip keys.
 If it is a chip key replacement you are seeking, you have come to the right place.

 Replacing a chip key is not easy.
 Not only must you get the bottom portion created as an exact duplicate of the original key.
 But you also have to recreate the computer chip.
 The good news is that a top locksmith already has experience with nearly every car make and model.

 Bar’s Locksmith has helped customers in Pittsburgh, PA with chip key replacement for Chrysler, Hyundai, Lexus, Lincoln, Mitsubishi, Nissan vehicles and more.
-Even if you have some other model, such as a Buick or Cadillac, there is no doubt our locksmiths know how to do a chip key replacement for those cars.
+Even if you have some other model, such as a Buick or Cadillac, there is no doubt our experts know how to do a chip key replacement for those cars.

-Our locksmith service is one of the best in the area.
+Our service is one of the best in the area.
 Not only do we provide a range of locksmith near me services, but we have some of the lowest rates.
 You can be sure you are getting a great deal when you are coming to Bar’s Locksmith, or calling one of our locksmiths to your home.

 Below are some of the services we provide.